OPFORGE

 What Should Be Detected

-• Modbus write to critical register R2
+• a Modbus write to critical register R2

-• deviation from expected setpoint baseline
+• deviation from the expected setpoint baseline

 • abnormal alarm sequencing